Rossendale Hospice seeking people who would like to become a befriender

-Our Befriending service aims to reduce social isolation for people, or the carers of people in Rossendale who are elderly or have health problems.
-The scheme matches each person (befriendee) with a volunteer befriender who will visit regularly to provide some company and, in some cases, assistance with accessing particular interest groups or sources of support.
+The aim of the befriending service is to reduce social isolation for people, or the carers of people in Rossendale, who are elderly or have health problems.
+The scheme matches each person (befriendee) with a volunteer befriender who can visit regularly to provide some company and, in some cases, assistance with accessing particular interest groups or sources of support.

-The Rossendale Befriending Service aims to reduce social isolation for people and, if applicable, their partners or carers by arranging for a Volunteer Befriender to visit their home and provide some company.
-The service is for people who are registered with a Rossendale GP Practice and meet one or more of the following criteria:
+The service is for people who are registered with a Rossendale GP practice and meet one or more of the following criteria:

 Be aged 75 or over